MultiSafepay/docs/content/integrations/prestashop-1-7.md

 ## Refunds

-- [Full and partial refunds](/docs/refund-payments/) are supported in your MultiSafepay dashboard and backend.
+- [Full and partial refunds](/docs/refund-payments/) are supported in your MultiSafepay dashboard and <<glossary:backend>>.
-- [BNPL refunds](/docs/refund-payments#bnpl-refunds) are only supported in your dashboard.
+- [BNPL refunds](/docs/refund-payments#bnpl-refunds) are supported in the dashboard only.

-❗️ **Note:** Orders which include Cart rule discounts can not be refunded through the PrestaShop backend.
-These can be refunded through your MultiSafepay dashboard.
+- Refunds for orders that include shopping cart rule discounts are supported in the dashboard only.

 <details id="how-to-disable-api-refunds">
 <summary>How to disable API refunds</summary>